nimich/Presentations/Databricks AI Summit 2025/Readme.md

 Kaizen's data lake-house architecture spans several years of lifetime and this meant that earlier decisions that where made
 with different constraints and requirements are now outdated.
 Some of the earliest decisions were made to balance on time delivery of business value, so this meant that scoping and prioritizing was done with a focus on the business needs.
-These led to the accumulation of technical debt and the eventual need to refactor the architecture to meet Kaizen new scale and ambitions.
+These led to the accumulation of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) and the eventual need to refactor the architecture to meet Kaizen new scale and ambitions.

 The challenges faced by the data platform primarily stem from  resource coupling and the way our infrastructure was originally set up.
-- **Quotas**: Critical resources such as storage and compute were shared across multiple teams, resulting in contention for key quotas (e.g., maximum network IPs, maximum I/O operations per second).
+- **Quotas**: Critical resources such as storage and compute were shared across multiple teams, resulting in contention for key [quotas](https://learn.microsoft.com/en-us/azure/quotas/quotas-overview) (e.g., maximum network IPs, maximum I/O operations per second).
 These shared limits affected multiple teams and environments.
 - **Software Development Life Cycle (SDLC)** Storage was also a shared resource.
 A single storage account served all environments (Dev, Staging, Prod) and was used by multiple teams, which made true environment isolation impossible.
 Developers had to workaround this limitation to test their applications safely.
 - **Cost transparency**:  Due to the shared nature of core resources, attributing costs to specific teams or projects was difficult.
-Accurate cost tracking relied heavily on custom tagging and policies, which were often inconsistent or incomplete.
+Accurate cost [allocation](https://www.finops.org/framework/capabilities/allocation/) relied heavily on custom tagging and policies, which were often inconsistent or incomplete.
 - **Governance**: Fine-grained access control was challenging to implement, as it had to be retrofitted onto an existing architecture rather than being designed into it from the start.
 - **Environment provisioning**: While we established separate compute environments for Dev, Staging, and Prod,